 2: Gender Gap:

 The biggest problem that is faced by Pakistan’s educational system is that there is a huge gender gap.
-Mostly girls are not sent to their schools due to poverty, illiteracy or due to old customs.
-The female literacy rate is very low than the male.
-Those girls who were sent to their schools, never complete their studies due to marriage or any other reason.
-This gender gap has to abolished as soon as possible to make the education system in Pakistan better than before.
+Most girls are not sent to their schools due to poverty, illiteracy, or due to old customs.
+The female literacy rate is much lower than the male.
+Those girls who were sent to their schools never completed their studies due to marriage or any other reason.
+This gender gap has to be abolished as soon as possible to make the education system in Pakistan better than before.

 3: Educational Cost:

 The government should invest enough part of its GDP in education so the maximum number of students can get an education.
-Moreover, the government should restrict private educational institutions to charge heavy fees from students.
-There are many other major and minor problems that have been faced by the education system in Pakistan which is not listed on this site but they also have to solve as soon as possible.
+Moreover, the government should restrict private educational institutions from charging heavy fees to students.
+There are many other major and minor problems that have been faced by the education system in Pakistan which are not listed on this site but they also have to be solved as soon as possible.